airbytehq/airbyte/docs/integrations/destinations/local-csv.md

 # Local CSV

 {% hint style="danger" %}
-This destination is meant to be used on a local workstation and won't work on Kubertnetes
+This destination is meant to be used on a local workstation and won't work on Kubernetes
 {% endhint %}

 ## Overview